revelrylabs/bn-mobile-react/README.md

 $> bundle update
 ```

 You will also need a `google-deploy-key.json` file to upload to Google.
-Contact Keith at Big Neon for this file, and save it in the parent directory to the app.
+Contact Brad at Revelry or Keith at Big Neon for this file, and save it in the .creds directory.
 Never commit it to github.

 #### Deploying